myCPE

 Here, you can look for some key notes that will help you through this.

-1. Accreditation and Approval
+1. Accreditation And Approval

 Don't waste time on courses just because they're free if they're not relevant or recognized.
 Prioritize providers with recognized accreditations and approvals to ensure they meet industry standards.